Ukraine in the Eurovision Song Contest 2024

-Ukraine was represented at the Eurovision Song Contest 2024 with the song "Teresa & Maria", written by Aliona Savranenko, Anton Chilibi, Ivan Klymenko, and Yana Shemaieva, and performed by Savranenko and Shemaieva themselves under their stages names Alyona Alyona and Jerry Heil.
-The Ukrainian participating broadcaster, the Public Broadcasting Company of Ukraine (Suspilne), organised the national final Vidbir 2024 in order to select its entry for the contest.
+Ukraine was represented at the Eurovision Song Contest 2024 with the song "Teresa & Maria", written by Aliona Savranenko, Anton Chilibi, Ivan Klymenko, and Yana Shemaieva, and performed by Savranenko and Shemaieva themselves under their stage names Alyona Alyona and Jerry Heil.
+The Ukrainian participating broadcaster, Suspilne, organised the national final Vidbir 2024 in order to select its entry for the contest.

 Ukraine was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 7 May 2024 and was later selected to perform in position 5.
 At the end of the show, "Teresa & Maria" was announced among the top 10 entries of the first semi-final and hence qualified to compete in the final.
 It was later revealed that Ukraine placed second out of the fifteen participating countries in the semi-final with 173 points.
 In the final, Ukraine performed in position 2 and placed third out of the 25 performing countries, scoring a total of 453 points.